List of airliner shootdown incidents: 1993: Transair Georgian Airline shootdowns

 In September 1993, two airliners belonging to Transair Georgia and a third belong to Orbi Georgia were shot down by missiles and gunfire in Sukhumi, Abkhazia, Georgia.
 The first, a Tupolev Tu-134, was shot down on 21 September 1993 by a missile during landing approach.
 The second plane, a Tupolev Tu-154, was shot down a day later also during approach.
 A third one was shelled and destroyed on the ground, while passengers were boarding.

 1994: Rwandan presidential airliner

 The Dassault Falcon 50 airplane carrying Rwandan president Juvénal Habyarimana and Burundian president Cyprien Ntaryamira was shot down by surface-to-air-missiles as it prepared to land in Kigali, Rwanda, on 6 April 1994.
 Both presidents died.
 This double assassination was the catalyst for the Rwandan genocide and the First Congo War.
 Responsibility for the attack is disputed, with most theories proposing as suspects either the rebel Rwandan Patriotic Front (RPF) or government-aligned Hutu Power extremists opposed to negotiation with the RPF.

+1994: Accidental target tug shootdown by ROC Navy

+On September 17, 1994, a civilian Learjet 35 operated by Golden Eagle Air Transport provided target tug operation in Han Kuang 11 military exercise for the Republic of China Navy off the coast of Taitung County, east to Taiwan.
+During the exercise, the navy frigate ROCN Cheng Kung was supposed to use its Phalanx CIWS to shoot down the target drone that's connected to the target tug Learjet via a 10,000 feet long cable.
+However, due to a series of human error, the CIWS locked on to the Learjet instead and promptly shot it down, killing all four on board.